MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Register-AzureRmAutomationDscNode.md

 ```

 ## DESCRIPTION
-The **Register-AzureRmAutomationDscNode** cmdlet registers an Azure virtual machine as an APS Desired State Configuration (DSC) node in an Azure Automation account.
+The **Register-AzureRmAutomationDscNode** cmdlet registers an Azure virtual machine as an Azure PowerShell Desired State Configuration (DSC) node in an Azure Automation account.

 ## EXAMPLES